 - Place your elbows on the ground, with your elbows below your shoulders (and not wider than your shoulders).

 - Interlace your fingers.
-Make a tight grip with your fingers.
+Make a firm grip with your fingers, but don’t over-grip.

 - Place your head on your mat so that back of your head touches the inside of your hands.